objectscript/cna/README.md

 ###Windows###

 For Windows-based systems you can try to do the same as for Linux (for building you may use [mingw32](http://www.mingw.org/) or [mingw32-w64](http://mingw-w64.sourceforge.net/)).
-Or you can just download [binary files](https://github.com/intersystems-ru/cna/releases). **Note: types (32-bit or 64-bit) of libcna, current Caché installation and external libraries must be equal**
+Or you can just download [binary files](https://github.com/intersystems-ru/cna/releases). **Note: types (32-bit or 64-bit) of libcna, current Caché installation and external libraries must be equal.**

 ##Runnning the Tests##